 Let’s take an example.
-Let’s say that your case is worth $200,000, but the negligent driver only has $100,000 of coverage.
-In that case, you can make an underinsured driver claim against your own insurer as long as you have more than $100,000 in underinsured driver coverage.
+Let’s say that the value of your injury case is $200,000, but the negligent driver only has $100,000 of coverage.
+In that case, you can make an underinsured motorist claim against your own insurer as long as you have more than $100,000 in underinsured coverage.
 If you had $150,000 in underinsured driver coverage, you would settle with the negligent driver for $100,000, and would settle with your insurer for $50,000.
 You cannot take the negligent driver’s $100,000 policy and another $100,000 from your policy.
-You can only take from your policy that amount that exceeds the negligent driver’s coverage.
+You can only take from your underinsured coverage that amount that exceeds the negligent driver’s coverage.

 Another important thing to know about uninsured and underinsured driver coverage is that those coverages cannot exceed the amount of your primary coverage.
-For example, if you have $100,000 in coverage for your own potential negligence, you can only have up to $100,000 in uninsured or underinsured coverage.
-That’s just a financial issue for insurers.
-Uninsured and underinsured coverage is very cheap compared to regular liability coverage, so insurers don’t want their insureds purchasing only the minimum liability coverage and then loading up on uninsured and underinsured coverage.
+For example, if you have $100,000 in liability coverage (which kicks in when you are at fault for an accident), you can only carry up to $100,000 in uninsured or underinsured coverage.
+That’s just a business decision for insurers.
+Uninsured and underinsured coverage is very cheap compared to regular liability coverage, so insurers don’t want their clients purchasing only the minimum liability coverage and then loading up on uninsured and underinsured coverage.

-Some car insurance policies place strict deadlines on their insureds when it comes to notification of potential uninsured claims.
+Some car insurance policies place strict deadlines when it comes to notification of potential uninsured claims.
 Don’t delay.
-The deadline could be as brief as 30 days.
-If the other driver tells you that he/she does not have car insurance, or, if he/she refuses to give you any insurance information, and you can’t get the insurance information in any other manner, inform your insurer immediately that you intend to file an uninsured claim against your insurer.
+If the other driver tells you they don't have car insurance, or, if they refuse to give you any insurance information, and you can’t get the insurance information in any other manner, inform your insurer immediately that you intend to file an uninsured motorist claim.

-An underinsured driver claim will generally take a little longer to develop.
-You usually are not going to know right away that you are going to have an underinsured driver claim until your medical treatment progresses and you and your lawyer get a better understanding of the value of your car accident case.
-But once you or your lawyer believe that your case is worth more than the defendant’s liability coverage, you must inform your insurer immediately that you intend to make an underinsured driver claim against it.
+An underinsured motorist claim will generally take a little longer to develop, at least until your medical treatment progresses and you and your lawyer get an understanding of the value of your car accident case.
+But once you or your lawyer believe that your case is worth more than the defendant’s liability coverage, inform your insurer immediately that you intend to make an underinsured motorist claim.

 Instead, you have to submit your claim to binding arbitration, which is a more informal procedure than a court trial.
-An arbitration is a hearing in front of an arbitrator (or sometimes a panel of three arbitrators), and the arbitrator or arbitrators will decide who wins.
+An arbitration is a hearing in front of a neutral arbitrator (or sometimes a panel of three arbitrators), who will consider all evidence, hear from both sides, and decide who wins.
 The down side of binding arbitration is that, unlike a court trial, the losing side in an arbitration has very limited rights of appeal.
-Basically, the losing side in a car accident arbitration is stuck with the decision.
+Basically, the losing side in car accident arbitration is usually stuck with the decision.